aseemk/aseemk.com/_posts/2021-05-10-joining-cardless-part-1-business.md

 ---
 title: "Joining Cardless, Part 1: The Business"
 categories: cardless
-description: "This past month, I joined a 20-person startup named Cardless as their new Head of Engineering.
-I'm very excited to be here — both for the destination and for the journey."
+description: "This past month, I joined a startup named Cardless as their new Head of Engineering.
+I wanted to explain what we do and why I joined."
 layout: post
 draft: true
 ---